The Ultimate Guide to Qualitative Research - Part 2: Handling Qualitative Data

 Organizing codes: Make the best of codes for research

 Coding is more than simply applying labels to data.
 Once you have completed the first round of coding, the next task is to organize your codes in a way that allows for efficient qualitative data analysis.
-Whether you are following inductive or deductive analytic approaches, organizing the list of codes is crucial for making sense of your data.
+Whether you are following inductive or deductive analytic approaches, organizing the list of codes will allow you to make sense of your data.
 In any case, researchers benefit from a disciplined approach to coding, from the initial stages of coding to the analysis of patterns in your data.

 The task of creating codes and labeling data is followed by organizing codes into useful categories and themes.